Clip joint: Description

 a young adult male tourist, and recommends a "favorite local" bar or club.
 Alternatively, a clip joint employee waits near a legitimate club, and invites passing pedestrians into a VIP area of the clip joint.
 The potential customers are led to believe that the person works for the nearby club, though they may not explicitly say so.
-The man is usually seated at a table and joined by a "hostess", who may or may not order drinks.
+The man is usually seated at a table and joined by a "hostess", who might or might not order drinks.

 Whether or not any "services" are performed or drinks are ordered has little bearing on the outlandish bill received at the end of the night.
 Bills are commonly hundreds of, if not over a thousand, dollars, listing items like a "hostess fee" or "service charge" that were not originally mentioned to the customer.
 The arrival of the bill typically corresponds with the arrival of a few large bouncers to ensure payment, sometimes leading the victim to an ATM to retrieve the money.

 The beautiful woman who originally lured the mark to the location often makes an excuse and leaves prior to the arrival of the bill.
 If confronted, the establishment claims that they have no connection with the woman and indicates that she arrived with the man, and as such the man is responsible for all of the items on the bill.

 Once inside, drinks are usually non-alcoholic (as the venues usually do not have a license) or watered down and overpriced with no prices listed on the menu.
 Unrequested companions may also arrive at the table.